“Arbitral Awards Made Simple”

 1. ADDITIONAL AWARD

-An additional award is granted when certain claims or issues that were initially presented during arbitration are inadvertently omitted from the final award.
+The tribunal grants an additional award when it inadvertently omits certain claims or issues that the parties had originally presented during the arbitration.
 The parties can request the arbitral tribunal to issue an additional award to address these overlooked matters.
 This ensures that all disputes submitted to arbitration are comprehensively resolved.

 1. COSTS AWARD